 I am a postdoctoral scholar at the University of Chicago in Dr. Yoav Gilad's Laboratory.
-I recently completed my PhD in Evolutionary Anthropology in Dr. Anne C. Stone’s Molecular Anthropology Laboratory.
+I completed my PhD in Evolutionary Anthropology in Dr. Anne C. Stone’s Molecular Anthropology Laboratory.

 I am broadly interested in primate genetics and epigenetics, complex trait evolution, and skeletal development and maintenance.

 My dissertation focused on understanding how epigenetic changes contribute to skeletal differences within and among primates.
 Specifically, I identified and assessed intra- and inter-specific variation in primate skeletal tissue DNA methylation and tested whether specific features of skeletal form are related to specific variations in DNA methylation patterns.

 Currently, my postdoctoral research aims to further evaluate these mechanisms but in specific skeletal cells types rather than heterogeneous skeletal tissues.
 To do this, I have developed a comparative primate skeletal cell culture model.